Prostate Health Screening in Central Illinois

 Prostate Cancer Screening / PSA and Digital Rectal Exam

 Dr. Banno and Midwest Urological Group believe that early detection and screenings can save lives in many areas of medicine.
 This includes the PSA and Digital Rectal Exam for Men for the early detection of Prostate Cancer.
 This routine blood test and exam can assist with the early detection of prostate cancer in men.
 We believe that this simple screening test and exam can assist us with early detection and ultimately help us successfully treat the cancer in our patients.
-If you would like to schedule an appointment for a prostate health exam including a PSA blood test, please call our office at 309-692-9898.
 Please read more below about the PSA screening and Digital Rectal Exam (DRE).

 The prostate-specific antigen (PSA) blood test is one way to screen for prostate cancer.
 This blood test measures the level of PSA in the blood.
 PSA is a protein made only by the prostate and prostate cancers.
 The test can be done in our office.